EricRobertCampbell/mathsy-coding/content/blog/2020-12-13-python-testing-unittest/index.md

 To run the tests, type the following:
 `embed:code/v1-output.txt`

- Note that in the output for `unittest`, a passing test is indicated with a full stop and a failing one with an `E`.
+ Note that in the output for `unittest`, a passing test is indicated with a full stop and a failing one with an `F`.
+In the even that an unhandled error is thrown during a test, it will be indicated with an `E`.

  Oh no!
 There are two failing tests!
 Note the information present in the output.
 The two failing tests indicate two problems - one with the actual function under test, and one with the tests themselves.